harshith-vaddiparthy/zavata-website/docs/DESIGN_SYSTEM.md

 ## Contact & Support
 For questions about this design system:
 - Review this documentation first
-- Check Tailark Pro documentation: https://pro.tailark.com/
+- Check Zavata design system documentation
 - Ensure all new components follow these patterns